OUR CENTRAL STAFF

 Rachel joined the Trust as its Chief Executive in July 2016.
 Prior to this, Rachel worked for Ofsted as an HMI.
 Rachel spent 18 years as a teacher and then Headteacher both in the North East and in Gloucestershire.
 She has worked in schools in challenging circumstances and led her last school to be judged as outstanding by Ofsted.

 She has also held a number of additional roles, including, an Intervention Consultant for the local authority for schools causing concern, mentoring new headteachers and leading training for schools developing innovative curricula.
 Rachel has also worked with leadership teams to support the development of stronger and more robust leadership systems and worked with the National College to write guidance materials for leading change within the curriculum.
 More locally, Rachel has been Chair of both the Gloucester Association of Primary Headteachers and the Gloucester Schools Partnership.

-Helen has also held a number of additional roles within education, including acting as mentor for new headteachers as well as an educational consultant.
 In 2017 her contribution to educational leadership was recognised when she was awarded the Teaching Times and Achievement for All's "inspiring leadership" award.
+She is a Fellow of the Chartered College of Teaching.
+Helen is a serving Ofsted Inspector.

 Rob joined DGAT central team in March 2017 as Operations Manager and is now the Head of Business and Operations for the Trust.
 Rob is responsible for the provision of the strategic oversight of the business and operational functions of the Trust.
 He started his career in the public sector in 1991 working as a Social Worker in a variety of roles in children’s services.
 He has worked in education since 2004 starting in the Local Management of Schools team at the London Borough of Hounslow, supporting schools in both the primary and secondary sector.